 - Myrrh was a perfume that was put on dead bodies to make them smell nice and, as a gift, it showed that Jesus would suffer and die.

 Christmas itself is really about a big present that God gave the world about 2000 years ago - Jesus!
 One of the most famous Bible verses, John 3:16, says: 'God loved the world so much, that he gave his one and only Son, so that whoever believes in him may not be lost but have eternal life.'.

 All over the world, families and friends give presents to each other.
 Most children around the world believe in a Christmas gift bringer.
-It's often St. Nicholas, Santa Claus or Father Christmas, but in Germany they believe that it is the Christkind, in Spain they believe it is the Wise Men and in Italy they believe it is an old lady called Befana.
+It's often St. Nicholas, Santa Claus or Father Christmas, but in parts of Germany they believe that it is the Christkind, in Spain they believe it is the Wise Men and in parts of Italy they believe it is an old lady called Befana.

 These presents are also left in different places!
 In most of Europe, the presents are left in shoes or boots put out by the children.
 In Italy, the UK and the USA presents are left in stockings, often left hanging by a fire place.
 In many countries, presents for friends and family may be left under the Christmas Tree.
 In the UK, they are often opened on Christmas day morning with all the family together.

 The custom of hanging stockings comes from the story of St. Nicholas.

 Presents are opened on different days over the world as well.
 The earliest presents are opened is on St. Nicholas' Eve on December 5th when children in Holland of ten receive their presents.
 On St. Nicholas' Day (6th December) children in Belgium, Germany, Czech Republic and some other European countries open some of their presents.